-Mariah Stember comes to Hamilton from the University of Kansas, where she defended her Ph.D. in women, gender and sexuality studies in 2021.
-As a gender scholar focused on southern Africa, Stember investigates how war transforms gender roles and how a country’s gender regime affects the nature of conflict.
+Mariah Stember is a gender scholar focused on southern Africa.
+Stember’s work investigates how war transforms gender roles and how a country’s gender regime affects the nature of conflict.
 Her research examines women and the Namibian liberation struggle, and finds that Namibian women furthered the movement in vital ways, as combatants, caregivers, and leaders.
+She earned her Ph.D. in women, gender and sexuality studies from the University of Kansas.
 Previously, Stember has taught in Germany, Namibia, and the U.S. She had Fulbright grants in Namibia in 2019 and in Germany in 2002, studied health, human rights, and social transformation in Kenya in 2010, and served in the U.S. Peace Corps in Namibia from 2012 – 2014.

 Recent Courses Taught

 Introduction to WGS

 Southern Africa, gender, conflict, and liberation movements, memory studies, human rights, social justice